Who Is Mark Ruffalo?

 Continuing his string of successes, Ruffalo delivered a strong performance as a manic-depressive father trying to prove his parenting abilities in the 2015 comedy-drama Infinitely Polar Bear, snagging a Golden Globe nomination for his work.
 He later earned another Oscar nod, this time for his portrayal of newspaper reporter Mike Rezendes in the 2015 drama Spotlight, which follows the Catholic Church sex abuse scandal in Boston.
 The film itself won an Academy Award for Best Picture in 2016.

 Ruffalo is widely known as an environmental activist, particularly focusing his efforts on combating fracking in New York state.
-At Dickinson College to receive an environmental award in early 2015, Ruffalo notably told graduates, "I'm here to tell you that 'activist' is not a dirty word."
+Receiving an environmental award at Dickinson College in early 2015, Ruffalo notably told graduates, "I'm here to tell you that 'activist' is not a dirty word."
 Living that message, Ruffalo founded the Solutions Project, which pushes for 100 percent renewable energy, and is active with Water Defense, a group dedicated to clean water initiatives.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!